Flagro/TextTableScoop/README.md

-# 📝 ProjectText
+# 📝 ProjectTextParser

-Welcome to `ProjectText` 🌟, a versatile tool designed for extracting text from files and CSV tables, particularly focusing on Office files like Excel, PowerPoint, etc. This project is part of a suite that includes [`ProjectTextAgent`](https://github.com/Flagro/ProjectTextAgent) and [`ProjectDataBaseQnA`](https://github.com/Flagro/ProjectDataBaseQnA).
+Welcome to `ProjectTextParser` 🌟, a versatile tool designed for extracting text from files and CSV tables, particularly focusing on Office files like Excel, PowerPoint, etc. This project is part of a suite that includes [`ProjectTextAgent`](https://github.com/Flagro/ProjectTextAgent) and [`ProjectDataBaseQnA`](https://github.com/Flagro/ProjectDataBaseQnA).

 ## 🚀 Features